-Risk of Post-Polypectomy Bleeding After Colorectal Endoscopic Mucosal Resection in Patients with Cirrhosis: A Propensity-Matched Analysis of the US Collaborative Network
+Risk of Post-polypectomy Bleeding After Colorectal Endoscopic Mucosal Resection in Patients With Cirrhosis: A Propensity-Matched Analysis of the US Collaborative Network

 Azizullah Beran, Khaled Elfert, Feenalie N. Patel, Mouhand Mohamed, Daryl Ramai, Andrew Canakis, Shyam Thakkar, Douglas K. Rex, Indira Bhavsar-Burke, John J. Guardiola